matthieupauze/paws-patrol-lhl/docs/script.md

 Robbie :
 The inspiration for this app came a few weeks ago when the wind opened the gate to my front yard and my dog decided to go on a solo adventure.
 It took me about 9 hours to find that somebody brought her to the local vet.
 It would have been really nice to have had a GPS device attached to her collar.
-We have to thank Botletics for their shield (top part of the device) and their documentation on how to build this open source device

 Now Brent will talk about how the app is desinged to function